Model. Program. Simulate. Transfer.

 - Calibration of a IPR Robot Arm

-Support is available through our support ticket service (answered within 24 business hours).
+Official technical support is available through our support ticket service (answered within 24 business hours).

 We also provide consulting, custom developments and training on demand.

 |Olivier Michel: founder and CEO.||Valérie Michel: administration, sales and accounting.|

 |Fabien Rohrer: user support and software development.||Stefania Pedrazzi: user support and software development.|